-You may have some questions about COVID-19 and how it may affect your Ectopic Pregnancy.
-We hope the following will help to answer your questions; if not please do not hesistate to contact us.
+You may have some questions about COVID-19 and how it may affect your ectopic pregnancy care.
+We hope the following will help to answer your questions; if not please do not hesitate to contact us.

 Is there an increased risk of early pregnancy loss in relation to coronavirus?

-I am experiencing symptoms.
+I am experiencing symptoms of ectopic pregnancy.
 What should I do?

 However, we ask anyone who is suffering symptoms of ectopic pregnancy to seek medical attention.
 If not diagnosed and treated quickly, ectopic pregnancy is a life-threatening condition and medical professionals will not think you are wasting their time for getting checked out so please do seek medical attention.
 Your health is important.